openmrs/openmrs-module-radiology/docs/DOCKER.md

 ### Remove Volumes

 The database image is based on the Docker MySQL image which uses Docker volumes for storing the persistent data.
-You might need to remove the volume your self.
+You might need to remove the volume yourself.

 After you started the Radiology Module using the Docker plugin you can check that there is a new volume with: